Our Future Path! A plan for a better world!

 It is important to stay physically fit at any age.
 Therefore, it is important to learn how to get and to stay physically fit at an early age.
 This means that we need to include some appropriate physical fitness training as part of each student’s schedule.

-Some fitness classes should be included in what is required for graduation, but a physical fitness class or sports participation should, in most cases, be required for each quarter that a student is in school.
-Part of the lesson that we want to teach is that physical fitness is something that must be continuously worked at in order to remain healthy.
+Some fitness classes should be included in what is required for graduation, but a physical fitness class or some sports participation should, in most cases, be required for each quarter that a student is in school.
+Part of the lesson that we want to teach is that physical fitness is something that must be continuously worked on for us to remain healthy.

 Sports